Metaphysicist1/Metaphysicist1/README.md

 ## Welcome to my GitHub profile!

-I'm [Your Name], a passionate software engineer with a solid background in [your areas of expertise].
+I'm Edgar Abasov, a passionate software engineer with a intermediate background in Data Science .
 I love building innovative solutions and pushing the boundaries of technology.

 ### 🔭 What I'm currently working on